 Once this is done, the process of transferring your website is officially done and your website users experience the transition to a new server without incurring any downtime.

 - Wrapping It Up

 Just ensure that your website is tested and check whether all your features are working or not.
 Once you’re assured, then only cancel your existing old hosting plan!

-Website migration without incurring any downtime remains a major concern for the website owners.
-However, if they follow the above procedure, then a seamless migration becomes quite easy and on the front-end users don’t get even a slightest of the hint about the changes done at the back-end.
+Website migration without incurring any downtime remains a major concern for website owners.
+However, if they follow the above procedure, then a seamless migration becomes quite easy and on the front end, users don’t get even the slightest hint about the changes done at the back end.